 - Explore our Workplace Compliance library course list for all of our compliance training video titles.

-- Sign up for a 15-day free trial of our HSI LMS to view our courses on creating marijuana policies in your workplace.
+- Request a free trial of our HSI LMS to view our courses on creating marijuana policies in your workplace.

 - You can also check out sample videos on other compliance topics popular with HR professionals.